Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Add bonus tasks (e.g., trivia about the location) for extra points.
+• Add bonus tasks like location trivia for extra points.

 3. Office-Only Desk Dash

-Perfect for smaller companies or rainy days, this hunt stays within the office walls.
-Employees search for hidden clues at coworkers’ desks, meeting rooms, or common spaces.
+Perfect for smaller companies or bad weather, this hunt stays within office walls.
+Employees search for hidden clues at coworkers' desks, meeting rooms, or common spaces.

 Time required: 60–90 minutes